TeerthaDeb/Jarvis-AI/README.md

 5. Change Log:

-	#Version Beta : 0.2.1:
+	## Version Beta : 0.2.1:
 		* User can Type and Speak to command Jarvis
 		* Opens some application using "Open Application function"
 		* Better at playing youtube videos

-	#Version Beta 0.4.9
+	## Version Beta 0.4.9
 		* Able to Play Music
 		* Issue on sending emails
 		* GPT integration (Trial Mode)

-  	#Version Beta 0.4.91
+   ## Version Beta 0.4.91
 		* Better Weather using web scrapping.
 		* Some features are still in development.
 		* ChatGPT is Uniavailable in this version as it requires premium subscription.
 		* Google Bard is being introduced.

-   #Version Beta 0.4.92
+   ## Version Beta 0.4.92
-      * '''bash
+         ''' bash
           pip install pyjokes
          '''
           * Modules are on different files so easy to debug.
 		    * Playing song from youtube is perfect now.
 		    * It can now tell a joke.
 		    * Next version will be dedicated on Google Bard or User Based design.

+   ## Version Stable 1.00
+          ``` bash
+          pip install pyttsx3==2.7
+          pip install openai
+          ```
+		    * Personalized Assistant.
+		    * GPT 3.5 : powered.
+		    * Improved Search Engine.
+		    * More Features.

 ### Contributing